If you’re new to freelance writing and started scouring the internet, I bet you’ve asked yourself, “How do I create a content writing portfolio?”

 Organize Your Portfolio

 On my writing portfolio, I have samples divided by topic.
 I have one dedicated to personal finance, entrepreneurship, and self-improvement.
-I even have an entirely different section on my website all about golf as I’m an avid golfer and published a book and done blog writing as well.
+I even have an entirely different section on my website all about golf writing as I’m an avid golfer and published a book and done blog writing as well.